mymadlab/KQL/parse.md

 - Like split, however it divides by one or text strings.
 - If the string stored in the column is inconsistent then multiple queries may be needed.
+-
+- Use a * as the last name of a column will discard the remaining text

 ## Parse Basics